perfsonar/docs/FAQ.rst

 *Q: What TCP congestion control algorithm is used by the perfSONAR Toolkit?*

-A: The perfSONAR toolkit uses the CentOS or Debian default TCP congestion control algorithm, which is htcp.
+A: The perfSONAR toolkit sets the TCP congestion control algorithm to htcp.

 *Q: How can I add custom rules to IPTables?*